The CreateGeneric

 method in the TypeDescription

 class is used to create an instance of a generic type.
-This method allows you to specify the type arguments and constructor arguments for the generic type you wish to instantiate.
+This method allows you to specify the generic type arguments and the constructor arguments for the type you wish to instantiate.

 To use the CreateGeneric